CorentinMre/isengo/README.md

 ## Description

-A [GO](https://go.dev/) API wrapper for ISEN-OUEST, with webAurion information like calendar, grades, absences, user info
+A [GO](https://go.dev/) API wrapper for ISEN-OUEST, with webAurion information like planning, grades, absences and user info

 ## Dependencies